-Evaluation is a very important topic in B.Ed 1st year and in 2nd year also.
-Every student ho is doing B.Ed should understand the concept of evaluation and Assessment.
+Evaluation in education is a very important topic in B.Ed 1st year and in 2nd year also.
+Every student who is doing B.Ed should understand the concept of evaluation and Assessment.
 In this article we will discuss about the Evaluation and its types.

 Evaluation is a systematic process of determining to what extent instructional objectives has been achieved.